 There are factors that mitigate the danger.
 There are hundreds of thousands of Chinese studying in American and European universities most of whom go back home.
 One Harvard graduate was Xi Jinping's daughter.
 Globalization has exacerbated tensions in some ways, but in other ways has made us more interdependent than ever in history.

-The author offers four strategies. first might be to accommodate as Britain did with the United States.
+The author offers four strategies.
+First might be to accommodate as Britain did with the United States.
 A second might be to undermine the regime.
 A third could be to negotiate long term peace as American worked with Russia regarding such things as arms limitations.
 A fourth strategy might be to re define their relationship.

 Ronald Reagan was noted as having suggested to Gorbachev that if Martians are to invade earth, the Russians and Americans would have to unite to fight the common foe.
-The Author suggested that there are a number of common foes requiring united action.
-A nuclear Armageddon is very possible and requires international attention Another variation is a possible nuclear anarchy with more nations having a finger on the trigger.
-Terrorists are an international concern, but would be even more so if they got their hands on nuclear weapons or biological weapons.
+The author suggested that there are a number of common foes requiring united action.
+A nuclear Armageddon is very possible and requires international attention.
+Another variation is a possible nuclear anarchy with more nations having a finger on the trigger.
+Terrorists are an international concern, but would be even more so if they got their hands on nuclear or biological weapons.
 And climate change which is becoming more and more entrenched.
 All of these possibilities are threatening civilization and cannot be dealt with by any one country or even a small group.

 First step is to clarify vital national interests.
 Don't need to be too inclusive for example does everyone in Asia threaten America?
 Second understand what China really wants realizing that it is not a mirror of what Americans want.
 Third, develop a strategy that is deeper that aspirational political statements that are not realistic.
 Fourth, the author feels Americans need to focus on domestic concerns including dealing with endemic "corruption," a "poorly educated and attention deficit driven electorate," a lack of "civic responsibility," and a "gotcha press" amongst other concerns.